Atlas975/Notes/Cybersecurity/SecurityManagement/Security_management.md

 - This security is carried out through the application of policy, SETA (security education, training and awareness) and technology

 ![[Pasted image 20251002212833.png|250|250]]

+- Some example of what different attacks effect:
+    - DDOS attacks impact the availability of data
+    - Insider attacks impact confidentiality of data
+    - System errors may impact the integrity of data
 ## Safety vs security
 - **Security** typically concerns the protection of an entity against intentional  / malicious attacks
 - Passwords are an example of a function that may be insecure but unintentionally so